 Materiality and Body

 One take on materiality could be that physical elements of the city could not have any ability whatsoever to act proper by themselves onto other objects or people.
 An object is by definition inert.
 However, even a rock climber and a rock can have a certain interchange, in quite a direct manner.
 The ability to understand how to run through a city is in fact, part of a taken for granted training that goes beyond the physical and relates with how to understand and grasp control and develop a route by moving through obstacles, gates and pathways.
 There is a certain learning of the senses on how to understand the environment or the objects we are confronted with.
 Perceiving, or tasting as Hennion exemplifies, is a "passivity actively sought".
-That which applies in general applies to running as well as to several other fields, such as rock climbing:
+That which applies in general, applies to running as well as to several other fields, such as rock climbing:

 What climbing shows is not that the geological rock is a social construction, but that it is a reservoir of differences that can be brought into being.
 The climber makes the rock as the rock makes the climber.
 The differences are indeed in the rock, and not in the ‘gaze’ that is brought to it.
 But these are not brought to bear without the activity of the climb which makes them present.
 There is co-formation.
 Differences emerge, multiply and are projected.
 The ‘object’ is not an immobile mass against which our goals are thrown.
 It is in itself a deployment, a response, an infinite reservoir of differences that can be apprehended and brought into being.
 Hennion 2007: 100-101